centralnjdsa-ntc/princetonydsa.github.io/_pages/get-involved.md

 Workers must sell their labor power to survive--it determines our relation to production, and is the primary battleground for improving working class conditions and changing the organization of production.
 We work to build labor union power as a step toward complete ownership and democratic control of production by workers, and more dignity for working-class people.

 The Labor WG is currently focused on supporting Princeton University workers facing declining real wages and restrictions to their freedom of expression, as well as striking UAW and Starbucks workers.
+Please contact us if you are an undergraduate worker or a staff worker, as we are collecting information about working conditions!

 <img src="https://github.com/centralnjdsa-ntc/princetonydsa.github.io/assets/115911467/d0090106-abc4-4729-9910-6592829b697e" width="500"/>
 <img src="https://github.com/centralnjdsa-ntc/princetonydsa.github.io/assets/115911467/ab1c64f6-8d26-4790-a9c7-c8b8309fa106" width="500"/>